What's The Idea Behind “If You Love Something, Set it Free?”

 What about the second part of the extended phrase?
 If a partner “comes back” to you after a breakup, is it true they were “always yours?”
 Was the relationship meant to be?
-And will it resume if the couple are “destined” to be together?
-The reasons why people reconcile or reunite after a breakup are as unique as the couple.
+Will it resume if the couple is “destined” to be together?
+The reasons why people reconcile or reunite after a breakup can be as unique as the couple.

-Reconciliation is actually quite common.
-Research shows that approximately 50 percent of couples get back together after breaking up.
-Research also shows that splitting with a partner can be harder on the person who has initiated the breakup because they may continue to have lingering doubts about whether ending the relationship was the right thing to do.
-The doubt may be what prompts some couples to get back together.
+Reconciliation is quite common.
+Research shows that approximately 50% of couples get back together after breaking up.
+Further, splitting with a partner can be harder on the person who has initiated the breakup because they may continue to have lingering doubts about whether ending the relationship was the right thing to do.
+This doubt may be what prompts some couples to get back together.

-What about the other 50 percent of the couples—the ones who don’t reconcile?
+What about the other 50% of the couples—the ones who don’t reconcile?
 Does that mean that the partner was not “yours to begin with?”
-It’s probably not so simple.
+It may not be so simple.
 Partners can truly love each other, but perhaps they don’t reconcile for any number of personal reasons, some of which are common to breakups.
 For instance, they may not have the time to devote to a relationship; they may lack trust; they may have behaviors, opinions, or goals that aren’t compatible; or they may have different expectations or ideas about what the relationship should be.
 The reasons can be as personal as the individuals in the relationship are.

-If a partner does “return”—and that motivates getting back together—the success of the relationship may depend on many factors.
+If a partner does “return”—and that motivate them to get back together—the success of the relationship may depend on several factors.
 Learning from the past may help the couple navigate the future.
-Picking up where they left off—at the point before the breakup—without making changes might not lead to a different outcome the second time around.
-But working together to grow and to productively address what didn’t work in the past—and what both want from the present and the future—may result in a more positive relationship and a different outcome.
+Picking up where they left off without making any changes might not lead to a different outcome the second time around.
+However, working together to grow and productively address what didn’t work in the past—and what both want from the present and the future—may result in a more positive relationship and a different outcome.

 Letting Go Of A Relationship

 Ending a relationship can be an emotional and challenging process, especially if the reasons why you love someone still linger in your heart and soul.
 When you still love a partner, letting go can come with a range of feelings.
 While the time after a breakup may be difficult, there are some helpful suggestions you can keep in mind when trying to move forward after splitting up with someone you love.
 Here’s some advice for coping with a breakup:

 Letting go of a relationship with someone you love can be difficult.
-A licensed mental health professional can offer you support and helpful guidance regarding relationships, the emotions of ending them, and navigating life post-break up.
-They can offer you tools to help you feel better, manage feelings, develop your strengths, and have healthy, fulfilling relationships.
-At ReGain, you can connect online with licensed mental health professionals who specialize in relationship counseling and individual therapy and can offer you compassionate support regardless of what you’re going through.
+A licensed mental health professional can offer you support and helpful guidance regarding relationships, the emotions of ending them, and navigating life post-breakup.
+They can offer you tools to help you feel better, manage your feelings, develop your strengths, and have healthy, fulfilling relationships.
+At ReGain, you can connect online with licensed mental health professionals who specialize in relationship counseling and individual therapy.
+They can offer you compassionate support regardless of what you’re going through.
 You can connect through video calls, phone calls, or in-app messaging according to your needs, allowing you to get care from anywhere at any time.